-NWI LP has outstanding the following partnership units: (a) class A limited partnership units ("Class A LP Units"), all of which are held by the REIT; (b) Class B LP Units, all of which are held by NWVP and its affiliates, and (c) general partnership units ("GP Units"), all of which are held by the REIT GP.
+NWI LP has outstanding the following partnership units: (a) class A limited partnership units ("Class A LP Units"), all of which are held by the REIT; (b) Class B LP Units, all of which are held by NWVP and its affiliates; (c) class C general partnership units ("Class C GP Units"), all of which are held by NWVP GP; (d) class D general partnership units ("Class D GP Units"), none of which are currently outstanding; and (e) class E general partnership units ("Class E GP Units"), all of which are held by the REIT GP.
+Pursuant to the NWI LP Agreement and in settlement of the Class C amount for the financial year ended December 31, 2013, 1,891,068 Class D GP Units will be issued subsequent to the date of this AIF.

-The Class B LP Units are, in all material respects, economically equivalent to the Units on a per unit basis.
-Under the Exchange Agreement, the Class B LP Units are exchangeable on a one-for-one basis for Units at any time at the option of their holder, unless the exchange would jeopardize the REIT's status as a "mutual fund trust" under the Tax Act.
-In addition, NWI LP is entitled to require the redemption of the Class B LP Units in certain specified circumstances.
+The Class B LP Units and Class D GP Units are, in all material respects, economically equivalent to the Units on a per unit basis.
+Under the Exchange Agreement, the Class B LP Units and Class D GP Units are exchangeable on a one-for-one basis for Units at any time at the option of their holder, unless the exchange would jeopardize the

+REIT's status as a "mutual fund trust" under the Tax Act.
+In addition, NWI LP is entitled to require the redemption of the Class B LP Units and Class D GP Units in certain specified circumstances.

-Pursuant to the NWI LP Agreement, taxable income of NWI LP is allocated as follows: (a) first, to the holders of GP Units in an amount equal to 0.01% of income for tax purposes; (b) the balance of NWI LP's income for tax purposes remaining for a given fiscal year that is not allocated to the holders of GP Units is allocated to the holders of the LP Units in an amount calculated by multiplying the remaining income for tax purposes to be allocated to such partners by a fraction, the numerator of which is the sum of the distributions received or receivable by that partner in such fiscal year, and the denominator of which is the aggregate amount of distributions received or receivable by all limited partners during such fiscal year.
-See "NWI LP- Partnership Distribution Policy and Priority".
+Pursuant to the NWI LP Agreement, taxable income of NWI LP is allocated as follows: (a) first, to the holders of Class E GP Units in an amount equal to 0.01% of income for tax purposes; (b) second, to the holders of Class C LP Units in amount equal to 0.01% of income for tax purposes; (c) the balance of NWI LP's income for tax purposes remaining for a given fiscal year that is not allocated to the holders of Class E GP Units and Class C GP Units is allocated to the holders of the LP Units and the holders of Class D GP Units in an amount calculated by multiplying the remaining income for tax purposes to be allocated to such partners by a fraction, the numerator of which is the sum of the distributions received or receivable by that partner in such fiscal year, and the denominator of which is the aggregate amount of distributions received or receivable by all limited partners and holders of Class D GP Units during such fiscal year.
+See "NWI LP - NWVP GP - Partnership Distribution Policy and Priority".